gchristov/thecodinglove-kotlinjs/README.md

       }
    }
    ```
-5. Create a `local.properties` file with the following contents
+5. Create a `local.properties` file at the root of the project with the following contents
 ```
 GCP_PROJECT_ID=YOUR_GCP_PROJECT_ID
 SLACK_SIGNING_SECRET=YOUR_SLACK_SIGNING_SECRET